 The good news is that most webinar software should take you through all of this, so you won’t have to do anything from the beginning.

-Of course, you have a website, so use it!
+- Post a CTA on Your Website: Of course, you have a website, so use it!
 Anyone who visits should immediately know that you have an upcoming webinar and that joining is only a few clicks away!
 You can use tools like Hello Bar to make pop-ups, so people know about your webinar’s existence.

-Social media is all the rage now, so you’ll need to take advantage of that.
+- Use The Power of Social Media Sites: Social media is all the rage now, so you’ll need to take advantage of that.
 Use your social media accounts to hype up your webinar and engage an audience.
 Many websites have different things you can use to promote your webinar; polls, promotional videos, teaser photos, and the list are endless.

-If you have money, you can try and use Facebook and Instagram’s targeted advertisements.
+- Paid Social Media: If you have money, you can try and use Facebook and Instagram’s targeted advertisements.
 Both websites have loads of options to choose from when deciding what audience you’d like to watch your webinar.
 You can target based on demographics, interests, most recent online purchases, etc., so you’ll have an idea on how to appeal to them.

 Addressing Webinar Issues